AndrewJBateman/mean-task-manager/README.md

 ## General info

-* Note: it is not possible to see the Mongodb results on `http://localhost:27017/TaskManager` becuase: the Angular app has to communicate with the Express server app (using get, post etc.), and the Express server app will communicate with the MongoDB server.
+* Note: it is not possible to see the Mongodb results on `http://localhost:27017/TaskManager` because: the Angular app has to communicate with the Express server app (using get, post etc.), and the Express server app will communicate with the MongoDB server.
 The Angular app cannot communicate with the MongoDB server directly (this would create all kinds of security issues).

 ## Screenshots